 The usual course of treatment for tick-borne infection is antibiotics.
 Which antibiotic and how much depends on the patient, the infection, the severity, and the symptoms.
 “For the skin rash, we typically start patients 12 years of age [and older] on doxycycline but will use amoxicillin as an alternative, and azithromycin as a third option,” Dr. Marty says.
 “For children, we start with amoxicillin.”

-If you have symptoms present and think your tick bite may have led to infection, see your doctor for a treatment plan.
+If you have symptoms and think your tick bite may have led to infection, see your doctor for a treatment plan.